Inspired by Chinese medicine, Katie Brindle founded the Hayo’u Method to enable people to master their health.

-Hayo’u is not only the culmination of Katie’s career, but also her health journey.
-After a car accident that ended her dreams of becoming an opera singer, followed by complications around fertility, weight, stress, depression and daytime fatigue, Katie resolved to solve her own health problems naturally.
-She was amazed to discover that over and over again Chinese Medicine enabled just that – and was thus inspired to continually train and extend her knowledge as far as possible.
+Hayo’u is not only the culmination of Katie’s career, but also her life and personal health journey.
+After a car accident that ended her dreams of becoming an opera singer, followed by complications around fertility, weight, stress, depression and daytime fatigue, Katie used Yang Sheng to solve her own health problems and thousands of others around the world.

-Katie says: ‘Having benefitted so much from the extraordinary yet unknown brilliance of self treatment in Chinese medicine, I created The Hayo’u Method to inspire you to unlock your own health and beauty.
-From the visible signs of ageing to bad sleep and low immunity, once you understand what your body is doing you can take informed daily steps to improve the situation and help avoid health problems later in life.
-More than ever we need techniques that work with the good and bad habits that we have developed, or to step in on the days when everything piles on top of us.
+“Having personally witnessed and benefitted from the extraordinary yet unknown brilliance of Yang Sheng, I created The Hayo’u Method to help inspire others to master their own health too.
+More than ever we need techniques that work with the good and bad habits that we have, or to step in on the days when everything piles on top of us.

 The focus for modern living is no longer how long you live, but how well you live.
 This is easier than we think, because once you understand what your body is doing and how to address it, you can take informed daily action that delivers instant results and offers long-term benefits.